 You can find these types of PADI Centers all over the world.
 In fact, anywhere you can dive you will find a dive center running an IDC.
 You might not find a Palm Resort everywhere in the UK, but then there certainly will be another kind of IDC center.

 When looking for an ICD Center, do a lot of research.
 Check out forums and read what other students are saying about this dive center.
-Getting good feed back from others who have done it before helps a lot in deciding which center is right for you.
+Getting good feedback from others who have done it before helps a lot when deciding which center is right for you.

 Read more about Choosing A Diving Center: What You Need To Know.